 Highlights Of Anuradhapura Uncover an ancient world with your tour of what was once a sacred capital city over one thousand years ago.
 Observe some of the largest bell-shaped dagobas (Buddhist stupas) in the country, made of small sundried bricks.
 There are also ancient drinking water reservoirs, various sculptures, palaces and temples to explore.
 Witness the sacred Bo (Bodhi) tree, that was grown from a sapling of the very tree that Lord Buddha sat under when he attained enlightenment 2,5000 years ago.
 Today it’s recorded as the oldest tree in history!
 Visit Isurumuniya Vihara, a temple and monastery, where you can admire fascinating stone carvings of lovers, elephants and a royal family.
 There’s also a reclining Buddha that has been cut from the rock.
 This culturally-rich is generously surrounded by lakes, paddy fields and undulating rocks.

 Jeep Safari In Wilpattu National Park Wilpattu National Park is one of Sri Lanka’s oldest wildlife parks.
-Enjoy a jeep safari over varying natural habitats to see many ‘big game’ like Water Buffalo, Spotted Dear, Sloth Bear, Elephants and the largest population of Leopards.
-Spot unusual species of birds like Asian Open-bills, Whistling Teals, Eurasian Spoonbills, Kingfishers, Water Monitors and Mugger Crocodiles.
+Enjoy a jeep safari over varying natural habitats to see animals such as Water Buffalo, Spotted Dear, Elephants and Leopards.
+Spot unusual species of birds like Asian Open-bills, Whistling Teals, Eurasian Spoonbills, Kingfishers and Water Monitors.
+If you are lucky you might even spot a Mugger Crocodile.
 See colorful Butterflies like Great Eggfly, Glad-eye Bush-brown, Blue Mormon and Crimson Rose flitting.

 Sigiriya is the ideal location if you wish to venture back in time!
 Unearth this UNESCO World Heritage Site that dates back 5,000 years to the Mesolithic period.